DrLux/Planpix/README.md

-This repo is from my Master's degree thesis work develped at Addfor s.p.a I used PlaNet to prove that model-based DRL can overcome the model-free algorithms in terms of sample efficiency.
+This repo is from my Master's degree thesis work develped at Addfor s.p.a<br/>
+I used PlaNet to prove that model-based DRL can overcome the model-free algorithms in terms of sample efficiency.
 My implementation of PlaNet is based on the [Kaixhin](https://github.com/Kaixhin/PlaNet) one, but I reach better results.
-I also experiment with a regularizer based on DAE to reduce the gap between the real and the predicted rewards.
+I also experiment with a regularizer based on DAE to reduce the gap between the real and the predicted rewards.<br/>
 The company asks me to note publish that feature, but you can find all the explanations in my [blog article](https://drlux.github.io/planpix.html)  (you can also contact me).

 ![Full trained agent](https://raw.githubusercontent.com/DrLux/Planpix/master/images/agent_in_action.gif?token=ADY2SMJQXOZK3BJN3EGTLDK7YJX66)